 Gibbston Valley vineyard

 On the edge of the Central Otago wine region, there are over 100 wineries within an hour’s drive from Queenstown.
-The region is famous for its pinot noir and it’s tasting the local wine is a must while you’re in town and many wineries offer wine tastings (although you may need to book in advance).
+The region is famous for its pinot noir and tasting the local wine is a must while you’re in town.
+Many wineries offer wine tastings, although you may need to book in advance.
 If you aren’t a wine drinker, it’s still worth visiting a vineyard for the lovely setting – pick a winery with a restaurant and try the wonderful food too.
-Closest to Queenstown, you’ll find Amisfield near Arrowtown and Akarua Wines & Kitchen in Lake Hayes (both with excellent restaurants), while the Gibbston Valley wineries are less than half an hour away.
+Closest to Queenstown, you’ll find a handful of cellar doors in Lake Hayes, while the Gibbston Valley wineries are less than half an hour away.

 Queenstown is home to some excellent cafes, perfect for brunches, coffee and muffins, or cheaper lunches.
 No matter where you stay in Queenstown, you’ll find a café close by and many are very child-friendly, providing crayons and toys for little ones.
 There are simply to many good cafes in Queenstown to name them all, but some favourites are Bespoke Kitchen, Vudu and the iconic Joe’s Garage with branches in Frankton and Queenstown (and now several other places around the country).
 If you enjoy sweet treats, be sure to head to Cookie Time, Patagonia Chocolates and Fergbakery (a sister store to the famous Fergburgers).